kalaivani13887/Heart_Disease_Prediction/README.md

 🌟 Real-World Implementation
 This system can be used in hospitals and healthcare centers to assist doctors in identifying patients who may be at risk of heart disease and provide early preventive care.
 🤝 Contributing
-Contributions and improvements are welcome.
+Contributions, suggestions, and improvements are welcome to enhance the functionality and performance of this project.
 ⭐ Support
-If you found this project useful, consider giving it a Star ⭐ on GitHub.
+If you found this project useful, consider giving it a Star ⭐ on GitHub!